Quantitative trait locus: History

 Castle's was perhaps the first attempt made in the scientific literature to direct evolution by artificial selection of a trait with continuous underlying variation, however the practice had previously been widely employed in the development of agriculture to obtain livestock or plants with favorable features from populations that show quantitative variation in traits like body size or grain yield.

 Castle's work was among the first to attempt to unify the recently rediscovered laws of Mendelian inheritance with Darwin's theory of evolution.
 Still, it would be almost thirty years until the theoretical framework for evolution of complex traits would be widely formalized.
 In an early summary of the theory of evolution of continuous variation, Sewall Wright, a graduate student who trained under Castle, summarized contemporary thinking about the genetic basis of quantitative natural variation: "As genetic studies continued, ever smaller differences were found to mendelize, and any character, sufficiently investigated, turned out to be affected by many factors."
 Wright and others formalized population genetics theory that had been worked out over the preceding 30 years explaining how such traits can be inherited and create stably breeding populations with unique characteristics.
 Quantitative trait genetics today leverages Wright's observations about the statistical relationship between genotype and phenotype in families and populations to understand how certain genetic features can affect variation in natural and derived populations.

 Quantitative traits

 Polygenic inheritance refers to inheritance of a phenotypic characteristic (trait) that is attributable to two or more genes and can be measured quantitatively.
 Multifactorial inheritance refers to polygenic inheritance that also includes interactions with the environment.
 Unlike monogenic traits, polygenic traits do not follow patterns of Mendelian inheritance (discrete categories).
 Instead, their phenotypes typically vary along a continuous gradient depicted by a bell curve.

 An example of a polygenic trait is human skin color variation.
 Several genes factor into determining a person's natural skin color, so modifying only one of those genes can change skin color slightly or in some cases, such as for SLC24A5, moderately.
 Many disorders with genetic components are polygenic, including autism, cancer, diabetes and numerous others.
 Most phenotypic characteristics are the result of the interaction of multiple genes.

-Examples of disease processes generally considered to be results of many contributing factors: